Here’s why it’s critical to protect your asset with the best insurance policy you can find.

 Damage to property can leave landlords with large repair bills or significant replacement costs.
 The right policy for you will pay out if your tenant damages your property.

-Water damage to the contents of a rental property is also a very common insurance claim, and it could be caused by the tenant or faulty appliances and fittings.
+Water damage to the contents of a rental property is also a very common insurance claim and it could be caused by the tenant or faulty appliances and fittings.

 As a property investor, you should check the extent to which policies cover storm, flood and general water damage and build an understanding of any cover exclusions before choosing an insurance policy.

 Of course, these are only some of the considerations that property investors should investigate when insuring their valuable asset.
 There are many available resources to help you ensure you’re effectively insured.
-And your property manager is always happy to help connect you with experts.
+Also, your property manager is always happy to help connect you with experts.

 For more information about insuring your investment property, contact an insurance professional like EBM Insurance for helpful and sound advice today.

 Disclaimer: The information in this publication or any links to further information within it are provided for general information only and should not be taken as constituting professional advice from Little Real Estate.
 You should not rely on the accuracy of this information and should seek independent legal, financial, taxation or other advice to check how any of this information relates to your unique circumstances.
 Little Real Estate is not liable for any loss caused, whether due to negligence or otherwise arising from the use of, or reliance on, the information provided directly or indirectly, or from our website.

 Sign up and receive the latest property news, market trends and content from Little Real Estate

 Get email alerts as soon as properties matching these criteria become available.